DONATE NOW

 Application Information

-• All applicants must first complete the Profile Eligibility form in the application portal.
+• All applicants must first complete the Simple Profile in the application portal.
 Application forms will only become available after you complete this form.
+If you have applied for another ArtsFund grant this year, you will already have a Simple Profile saved in the grant portal, assuming you are using the same email address.

 The application has four sections: